mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

   - Macbook 13" and 15"
   - Samsung Galaxy

+## Automated Testing

+All automated testing (81% coverage) was done using Travis-CI.
+There is automated testing done for each app.
+To use Coverage:

+$ pip3 install coverage
+$ coverage run manage.py test (app name)
+$ coverage html
+**(creates an htmlcov folder I ignored)**
+$ .gitignore
+$ python3 manage.py test

+This permits viewing the percentage of cover your tests run:

+$ coverage run manage.py test
+$ coverage report

 # How the project looks and works on different browsers and screen sizes:

 ![Responsive Demo](https://raw.githubusercontent.com/mboladop/Babel-app-project-Stream3/master/responsive.gif "Responsive Demo")